 Maldives Government

 The Maldives has an interesting combination of Islamic law and English common law.
-Generally, the English common law applies to business matters.
-The legal age is 18.
+Generally, English common law applies to business matters.
+The legal age in the Maldives is 18.

 The Maldives President’s Office website is a great resource for up-to-date and accurate information.